Our Forest Plan : 2025 - 2050

 Strengthening resilience, mitigating climate change and adapting to environmental challenges

-Why prepare a Forest Plan?
+Why we prepared a Forest Plan?

 Why trees matter?

-How will the plan be used?
+How the plan will be used?

 What will be planted and where?